Rimini is famous all over the world for its nightlife; in fact its many bars and discos close at dawn!

 You feel lazy?
 No problem!
 It is also possible to join needle working courses, to get a massage done on the beach listening to the relaxing sound of the waves, and to visit the thermal baths hosting the first thalasso therapy center in Italy.

 Rimini is a place of great fun for children too, especially in July when it is easy to find an event dedicated to young ones like exhibitions, music festivals, and shows.
 At the popular Cartoon Club, the international festival of cartoons and comics, children can meet their favorite artists and authors and visit the comics market in Piazzale Fellini.
 Your children need more fun?
-Just pick one the theme parks of the Riviera: Italia in Miniatura where they can admire scale models of the main Italian wonders such as the Tower of Pisa, the Coliseum, the canals of Venice, the medieval streets of Bologna, the archeological sites of Pompei and Ercolano and so on.
-The Fiabilandia which is the only Italian Park suitable for children of two or three years of age, the Dolphinarium where they can see the dolphins playing, Mirabilandia with its many attractions for people of all ages, Aquafan and Oltremare that are two parks dedicated to sealife and watersports and the Aviation Park where historic aircraft are on display.
+Just pick one of the theme parks of the Riviera: Italia in Miniatura where they can admire scale models of the main Italian wonders such as the Tower of Pisa, the Coliseum, the canals of Venice, the medieval streets of Bologna, the archeological sites of Pompeii and Ercolaneum and so on.
+If you have very young children, you should try Fiabilandia which is the only Italian Park suitable for children of two or three years of age.
+Another great spot is the Dolphinarium, where they can see the dolphins playing, and the famous Mirabilandia, with its many attractions for people of all ages.
+The Aquafan and Oltremare are two parks dedicated to sealife and watersports.

-So, if you are looking for a special holiday, if you want to have fun, to relax, whether to sleep in a tent, or to stay at the Grand Hotel, to visit Fellini’s birthplace to interesting and amazing romanic masterpieces.
-If you are searching for somewhere to spend time with your friends, with your loved ones, with your family and children… Rimini is the place!
+So, if you are looking for a special holiday, if you want to have fun and relax; whether you prefer to sleep in a tent or to stay at the Grand Hotel, visit Fellini’s birthplace or interesting and amazing romanic masterpieces… Rimini is the place for you to go!